bomberstudios/me/_posts/2020-01-09-happy-birthday-rafa.md

 Happy birthday, master.

 ---

-<small>This post was initially written in Spanish, 6 years ago.
-I rescued it from my Facebook page, something I hope to do with most of the stuff I've written there over the years.
-I'm not entirely happy with my translation, so here's the original:</small>

 Corría el verano de 2003, en Barcelona hacía un calor de cojones (como todos los veranos, vaya) y yo me estrenaba como ponente en una salita minúscula de una oficina de la calle Aribau, hablando frente a desconocidos sobre una herramienta que me había hecho para programar.